A rare moment: Starbuck snoozing on his own.

 Crepuscular animals evolved to be most active during the same time as their prey – which, for cats, is birds in the AM and rodents in the PM.🐦🐁

-It is important for cats to have their needs for exercise and mental stimulation met, and we’ll discuss what that looks like a bit farther down.
+It is important when raising a balanced kitten that they have their needs for exercise and mental stimulation met, and we’ll discuss what that looks like a bit farther down.

 But is it imperative that they also get enough SLEEP!💤😽💤

 Like people, young cats can develop unhealthy habits that do not serve them – or their people! – well.
 When that happens, it is up to us to get them into a good rhythm.